torwhite/R-Intro/_episodes/06- Basic analysis.md

   causes an increase of value in the other variable and vice-versa Correlation

 * Negative, indicates an inverse relationship.
-Increase of value in one variable Correlation causes a decrease of value in the other variable
+Increase of value in one variable Correlation causes a decrease of value in the other variable.

+  [FIXME add correlation image]

+  Videos explaining correlation in detail – **Part 1 & Part 2**

+  Correlation is performed in R using the below command

+  **cor(numeric_variable1, numeric_variable2)** - Correlation value between the two numeric variables

+  Import the **mtcars dataset** using the commands data(mtcars) --- View(mtcars)